 My studio is set up not only for mixing, but also for recording guitars, bass, vocals -- even a full drumset.
 Some folks I work with are curious to hear how a guitar solo would sound over an instrumental break, how some vocal harmonies would sound on a chorus, or how live drums would sound instead of or in addition to an electronic beat.
 I'm always game for adding some of these elements to a mix when it makes sense.

 WHAT DO YOU MEAN BY "REMOTE" MIXING AND OVERDUBBING?

-My studio is currently based in Santa Fe NM, but I work with people all over the world.
+My studio is currently based in Portland OR, but I work with people all over the world.
 Emphasizing "remote" work as opposed to in-person or "attended" work means I get to collaborate with more fantastic musicians, and helps keep my rates down.
-If you are based in or passing through Santa Fe and want to do an "attended" mixing session, I'm happy to discuss it with you.
+If you are based in or passing through Portland and want to do an "attended" mixing session (or some basic tracking), I'm happy to discuss it with you.

 DO YOU HAVE [EXPENSIVE PIECE OF EQUIPMENT]?

 Mixing is much more about ears than it is about gear.
 It is almost a mathematical certainty that your least favorite album was recorded with lots and lots of fancy equipment.
 I use a carefully selected set of hardware and software tools that I know very well, and will enable me to mix your songs quickly and efficiently.
 If you want to geek out about what those specific hardware and software tools are, drop me a line -- or just stare really really hard at the image above.

 I'm MADLY IN LOVE WITH A ROUGH MIX I ALREADY DID.
 CAN YOU MAKE IT SOUND BETTER?